Home of 8 Genealogy Websites! Genealogy databases in

 passed down on the maternal side matched that of living relatives, while the genetic data on the male side does not.
 This poses the question of illegitimacy in the Plantagent or Tudor

 lineage, even suggesting that Queen Elizabeth is not a legitimate heir to the throne!
+The Fallacy of DNA Records

 The Path to Discovery of Truth is Independent Research